terraform-viettelidc/terraform-provider-vcloud/website/docs/d/edgegateway.html.markdown

 # vcd\_edgegateway

-Provides a VMware Cloud Director NSX-V edge gateway data source, directly connected to one or more external networks.
+Provides a Viettel IDC Cloud NSX-V edge gateway data source, directly connected to one or more external networks.
 This can be used to reference edge gateways for Org VDC networks to connect.

 Supported in provider *v2.5+*